spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/extend-the-marketplace-frontend.md

 ## Prerequisites

-Prior to starting the project extension, verify that the marketplace modules are up-to-date:
+Prior to starting the project extension, verify that the Merchant Portal modules are up-to-date:

 | NAME                                        | VERSION   |
 | ------------------------------------------- | --------- |